Carl Woese: Discovery of the third domain

 For much of the 20th century, prokaryotes were regarded as a single group of organisms and classified based on their biochemistry, morphology and metabolism.
 In a highly influential 1962 paper, Roger Stanier and C. B. van Niel first established the division of cellular organization into prokaryotes and eukaryotes, defining prokaryotes as those organisms lacking a cell nucleus.
 Adapted from Édouard Chatton's generalization, Stanier and Van Niel's concept was quickly accepted as the most important distinction among organisms; yet they were nevertheless skeptical of microbiologists' attempts to construct a natural phylogenetic classification of bacteria.
 However, it became generally assumed that all life shared a common prokaryotic (implied by the Greek root πρό (pro-), before, in front of) ancestor.

-In 1977, Carl Woese and George E. Fox experimentally disproved this universally held hypothesis about the basic structure of the tree of life.
+In 1977, Woese and George E. Fox experimentally disproved this universally held hypothesis about the basic structure of the tree of life.
 Woese and Fox discovered a kind of microbial life which they called the “archaebacteria” (Archaea).
 They reported that the archaebacteria comprised "a third kingdom" of life as distinct from bacteria as plants and animals.
 Having defined Archaea as a new "urkingdom" (later domain) which were neither bacteria nor eukaryotes, Woese redrew the taxonomic tree.
 His three-domain system, based on phylogenetic relationships rather than obvious morphological similarities, divided life into 23 main divisions, incorporated within three domains: Bacteria, Archaea, and Eucarya.

 Acceptance of the validity of Woese's phylogenetically valid classification was a slow process.
 Prominent biologists including Salvador Luria and Ernst Mayr objected to his division of the prokaryotes.
 Not all criticism of him was restricted to the scientific level.
 A decade of labor-intensive oligonucleotide cataloging left him with a reputation as "a crank," and Woese would go on to be dubbed as "Microbiology's Scarred Revolutionary" by a news article printed in the journal Science.
 The growing body of supporting data led the scientific community to accept the Archaea by the mid-1980s.
 Today, few scientists cling to the idea of a unified Prokarya.